kburke119/Kickstarter-Analysis/README.md

+Background
+Crowdfunding platforms like Kickstarter and Indiegogo have been growing in success and popularity since the late 2000s.
+From independent content creators to famous celebrities, more and more people are using crowdfunding to launch new products and generate buzz, but not every project has found success.

+To receive funding, the project must meet or exceed an initial goal, so many organizations dedicate considerable resources looking through old projects in an attempt to discover “the trick” to finding success.
+For this week's Challenge, you will organize and analyze a database of 1,000 sample projects to uncover any hidden trends.

 Given the provided data, what are three conclusions that we can draw about crowdfunding campaigns?
  - July appears to be the best month to start a campaign as it has the most successful outcomes of 58, but June provides the greatest percentage of success at 64%.
 - Although journalism provides the highest percentage of successful campaigns, I do not believe we have a large enough sample size to draw this conclusion. - Theater did have the largest number of successful outcomes at 187, but technology has the greatest percentage of success at 67%.